-LMK61E0M has two integer dividers in series in the output signal path.
-The VCO post-divider divides the VCO frequency by 4 or 5 and is programmed in R22[5].
-The following high-speed output divider supports divide values of 6 to 256 and is programmed in R22 and R23.
+The high-speed output divider supports divide values of 5 to 511 and is programmed in R22 and R23.
 The output divider also supports coarse frequency margining that can initiate as low as a 5% change in the output frequency.
-To change the output divider, R23 needs to be programmed first and then R22.
-This is necessary for the CMOS divider to load the correct divide value.